yurigushiken/LCN-heatmap-overlays/README.md

 ### Overlay Videos

 Overlay videos are WebM files with alpha channel transparency, stored in `public/overlays/`.
-These follow a naming pattern of `[event-type]-[age-group].webm`, such as:
+These follow a naming pattern of `[event-type]_[age-group].webm`, such as:

-- `f-seven.webm` - Floating toy, 7-month age group
+- `gw_seven.webm` - Give with toy, 7-month age group
-- `gw-adult.webm` - Give with toy, adult age group
+- `gw_adult.webm` - Give with toy, adult age group

-See `public/overlays/README.md` for the complete list of expected overlay files.

 ## Configuration